From thrilling amusement parks to delicious chocolate factories, and everything in between, we explore the best activities for kids in Germany.

 Haribo Factory Outlet

-Take your kids to visit the most famous gummy bears in the world at the Haribo Factory Outlet in Bonn, West Germany.
 Haribo Goldbären (gold bears) have been putting smiles on little faces since 1920.
-Now, little candy lovers can meet them and the whole gang at this colorful factory outlet.
-Although you can’t enter the factory itself, you can visit the Haribo factory store which features an exhibition, photo wall, and play area.
+Well, now candy lovers can meet them and the whole gang at the Haribo Factory Outlet in Bonn, West Germany.
+Although the Haribo factory itself is not open to the public, you can still visit the factory store which features an exhibition, photo wall, and play area.
 There is also an impressive candy bar where kids can pick and mix from a wonderful variety of gummy bears for sweet prices.
 With so many delicious gummies on offer, their only problem might be deciding which ones to choose!

 Haribo Factory Outlet, Am Neutor 3, 53113 Bonn, Germany